Isaline Blew Horner

-Isaline Blew Horner OBE (30 March 1896 – 25 April 1981), usually cited as I. B. Horner, was an English Indologist, a leading scholar of Pali literature and late president of the Pali Text Society (1959–1981).
+Isaline Blew Horner OBE (30 March 1896 – 25 April 1981), usually cited as I. B. Horner, was an English Indologist, a leading scholar of Pāli literature and late president of the Pali Text Society (1959–1981).

 Life

 On 30 March 1896 Horner was born in Walthamstow in Essex, England.
-Horner was a first cousin once removed of the British Theravada monk Ajahn Amaro.
+Horner was a first cousin once removed of the British Theravāda monk Ajahn Amaro.

 Cambridge years

 In 1917, at the University of Cambridge's women's college Newnham College, Horner was awarded the title of a B.A. in moral sciences.

 After her undergraduate studies, Horner remained at Newnham College, becoming in 1918 an assistant librarian and then, in 1920, acting librarian.
-In 1921, Horner traveled to Ceylon (Sri Lanka), India and Burma where she was first introduced to Buddhism, its literature and related languages.
+In 1921, Horner traveled to Ceylon (now Sri Lanka), India and Burma where she was first introduced to Buddhism, its literature and related languages.
 In 1923, Horner returned to England, where she accepted a Fellowship at Newnham College and became its librarian.
-In 1928, she became the first Sarah Smithson Research Fellow in Pali Studies.
+In 1928, she became the first Sarah Smithson Research Fellow in Pāli Studies.
 In 1930, she published her first book, Women Under Primitive Buddhism.
-In 1933, she edited her first volume of Pali text, the third volume of the Papancasudani (Majjhima Nikaya commentary).
+In 1933, she edited her first volume of Pāli text, the third volume of the Papañcasūdanī (Majjhima Nikāya commentary).
 In 1934, Horner was awarded the title of an M.A. from Cambridge.
 From 1939 to 1949, she served on Cambridge's Governing Body.

 From 1926 to 1959, Horner lived and traveled with her companion "Elsie," Eliza Marian Butler (1885–1959).

 PTS years

 In 1936, due to Butler's accepting a position at Manchester University, Horner left Newnham to live in Manchester.
-There, Horner completed the fourth volume of the Papancasudani (published 1937).
-In 1938, she published the first volume of a translation of the Vinaya Pitaka.
-(She was to publish a translation of the last Vinaya Pitaka volume in 1966.)
+There, Horner completed the fourth volume of the Papañcasūdanī (published 1937).
+In 1938, she published the first volume of a translation of the Vinaya Piṭaka.
+(She was to publish a translation of the last Vinaya Piṭaka volume in 1966.)

 In 1942, Horner became the Honorary Secretary of the Pali Text Society (PTS).
 In 1943, in response to her parents' needs and greater PTS involvement, Horner moved to London where she lived until her death.
 In 1959, she became the Society's President and Honorary Treasurer.

 Honors

-In 1964, in recognition of her contributions to Pali literature, Horner was awarded an honorary Ph.D by Ceylon University.
+In 1964, in recognition of her contributions to Pāli literature, Horner was awarded an honorary Ph.D by Ceylon University.

 In 1977, Horner received a second honorary Ph.D from Nava Nalanda Mahavihara.

 In 1980, Queen Elizabeth II made Horner an Officer of the Order of the British Empire (OBE) for her lifelong contribution to Buddhist literature.